-New Initiatives - 3 C's Pilot Programs
+New Initiatives - OSHA's 3 C's

-The three C's - OSHA Challenge, VPP Corporate and VPP Construction Program - are OSHA's new pilot programs.
-The new initiatives are designed to expand programs to promote the safety and health of thousands more workers across the nation.
+The three C's - OSHA Challenge, VPP Corporate and VPP Construction Program - are OSHA's latest initiatives.
+The initiatives are designed to expand programs to promote the safety and health of thousands more workers across the nation.

-The OSHA Challenge pilot was officially kicked off on May 26, 2004.
+The OSHA Challenge Program (pilot) was officially kicked off on May 26, 2004.
 The program offers a "roadmap" for employers interested in implementing management systems to improve worker safety and health.
 The pilot, which offers both a general industry and a construction track, was created to serve OSHA's commitment to expanding cooperative programs for safer and healthier workplaces.
 It supports the Agency's mission to protect lives by reducing fatalities, injuries and illnesses in the workplace by reaching out to private and public-sector employers that are not yet eligible for current safety and health excellence programs such as the VPP.